Crossing another finish line means Angela’s winning the battle

 My Running Story is a series of blog submissions from runners just like yourself.
 They submitted their inspirational running stories as part of a contest to win an entry of their choice to the 2020 Ascension Seton Austin Marathon.
 Their stories range from crossing their first finish line to drastic lifestyle change due to running.
 Everyone’s story is different and unique, impacting them in a specific way.
 While each story is specific to the author, everyone can resonate in some form or fashion because of the power of running.
-Other My Running Story submissions include Kayleigh Williamson, Kirsten Pasha, Michael Coffey, and Samantha Santos.
+Other My Running Story submissions include Kayleigh Williamson, Kirsten Pasha, Michael Coffey, Samantha Santos, Tom Hamann, and Erica Richart.